 - Low-income is defined as less than or equal to 80 percent of the Oregon State Median Family (or Household) Income.
 Income levels that fall within this range are updated annually.
-Current threshold values are available on the program website, www.oregoncsp.org, under Low-Income Project Manager Resources. - Income verification will be conducted by the Low-income Facilitator.
-Income verification occurs once when the customer is enrolled in the program.
+Current threshold values are available on the programProgram website, www.oregoncsp.org, under Low-Income Resources. - Income verification will be conducted by the Low-income Facilitator.
+Income verification occurs once when the customer is enrolled in the programProgram.
 Income information is confirmed again when the customer is assigned to a Project.
-As part of the income verification process, the Low-income Facilitator will also collect demographic information and obtain permission to access utility data on behalf of the customer.
+As part of the income verification process, the Low-incomeIncome Facilitator will also collect demographic information and obtain permission to access utilityUtility data on behalf of the customer.